Hotels near SAN Rafael Pool

 Are there any walkable hotels near SAN Rafael Pool?

-Yes — 1 hotel is within walking distance: La Quinta Inn by Wyndham Tucson East (0.39 mi).
+Yes — La Quinta Inn by Wyndham Tucson East (0.39 mi, from $87/night) is within walking distance, about a 8-minute walk.

 Which hotels near SAN Rafael Pool offer free breakfast?